How the Transition Team supports your family and carers

 Changes for parents and carers as your child transitions to adult life

-When a child with disabilities starts their journey to adulthood and is referred to the Adult Social Care Transition Team, you, as a parent or carer, can also ask for a carer's assessment.
+When a child with disabilities begins adulthood, their case goes to the Adult Social Care Transition Team.
+As a parent or carer, you can then ask for a carer's assessment.
 The Care Act recognises the rights of carers.

 A carer's assessment can help you in many ways:

-• It helps to identify and discuss any difficulties you may have in your caring role and in other aspects of your daily living.
+- It helps to identify and discuss any difficulties in your caring role and daily life.

 How a carer's assessment can help you

 You may already have a good idea of what kind of help you need to make your caring role easier.
-If you are unsure, the carer's assessment will give you a chance to think about this and talk through the options of support.
+If you're unsure, the carer's assessment will help you.
+It will prompt a discussion about support options.

 What support is there for young carers and siblings?